MoritzKronberger/one-shot-sign-language-recognition/README.md

 pip install -r requirements.txt
 ```

+### Kaggle Authentication

+To download the dataset from Kaggle using the [`kaggle` library](https://github.com/Kaggle/kaggle-api),
+[download the `kaggle.json` credentials for your account](https://github.com/Kaggle/kaggle-api#api-credentials) and place them in the appropriate directory.

+Alternatively, you can place them in this project's root and use the command provided in the [introduction notebook](./introduction.ipynb) to copy the file accordingly.

 ### Development

 For a better development experience in VisualStudio Code, install the recommended extension listed in [extensions.json](./.vscode/extensions.json).